deajan/osync/README.md

 Unit tests are run by travis on every PR, but you may also run them manually which adds some tests that travis can't do, via dev/tests/run_tests.sh
 SSH port can be changed on the fly via environment variable SSH_PORT, eg: SSH_PORT=2222 dev/tests/run_tests.sh

-Consider reading CODING_CONVENTION.TXT before submitting a patch.
+Consider reading CODING_CONVENTIONS.TXT before submitting a patch.

 Troubleshooting
 ---------------